tuuliahy/Cybersecurity/README.md

 **10.11.2024**
-- Doing some labs in PortSwigger
+- Doing some labs in PortSwigger _2.5 hours_
+- Doing the task "Introduction to the portswigger environment" report and submitted that to ItsLearning _0.5h_

   ***3 hours in total***